rschristopher/rschristopher.github.io/src/criticisms/scalability.md

  for the top 20%
  of sovereigns, that is,
  9.6-billion people in 10-million sovereigns,
- averaging ~960 people per sovereign, with a long tail of 40-million sovereigns;
+ averaging ~960 people per-sovereign, with a long tail of 40-million sovereigns;
  mostly family, individual,
  and small business sovereigns.
-The largest sovereigns might have thousands of people, maybe even some with tens of thousands.
+The largest sovereigns might have thousands of people, maybe even some with tens-of-thousands.
 The smallest, are just individuals.

 And due to the nature of the game